gaupset/atc-simulator/README.md

 # ATC Simulator 🛫

 (Currently) small project to show proficiency in various web technologies.
 This project aims to provide a (simple) simulator for crisis management for air traffic controllers.
+ATC Simulator is based around the premise of giving commands to planes through a modern web UI isntead of voice communication.

 ## 🚀 Features

-Currently, the simulator supports basic aircraft operations such as flying, turning, and executing holding patterns.
+Currently, the simulator supports basic aircraft operations such as turning, changing altitude and holding patterns.
 Future planned functionality include:

 - Maps with panning and zoom 🗺️
 - Aircraft landing and takeoff 🛬🛫